saravanasai/goqueue/docs/sqs_driver.md

 - Support for message attributes to store job metadata
 - Automatic credential loading from environment or instance profiles
 - Health checking for SQS connection
+- Support for both standard and FIFO queues

 ## Configuration

+### Standard SQS Queue

 ```go
 // Basic configuration